 - Cover with the lid and ensure the steam valve is set to SEAL.

 - Press the PORRIDGE function (or manually set to HIGH PRESSURE for 20 minutes).
 Allow the Instant Pot to naturally release pressure without releasing the steam valve.

 - When the steam float valve has dropped, you can open the lid.

 - Carefully remove the turkey bones and meat from the Instant Pot.
 Using tongs or two forks, remove the turkey meat from the bones, shred the meat and return to the pot.

 - Give the turkey congee a stir and taste.
-Add more salt if needed.
+Adjust seasoning if needed.

 - Ladle into bowls and garnish with extra turkey meat, a drizzle of sesame oil, green onions and serve with Chinese long donut if desired.
 Serve immediately.

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.